 - The need to actively workshop the integration process.
-Resource Management, Planning and Allocations of Groundwater and Surface Water Quantity and Quality. - The review and incorporation of knowledge from recent Water Research Commission Studies on both radioactivity and nitrates (groundwater quality issues). - A review of all water quality literature reflecting situational knowledge and understanding within this WMA (and each and every WMA). - Ensure that Water Quality monitoring is fully integrated into WMA water resources monitoring. - Refer particularly to strategies 2.2, and 8 in Appendix A of this ISP.
+Resource Management, Planning and Allocations of Groundwater and Surface Water Quantity and Quality; - The review and incorporation of knowledge from recent Water Research Commission Studies on both radioactivity and nitrates (groundwater quality issues); - A review of all water quality literature reflecting situational knowledge and understanding within this WMA (and each and every WMA); - Ensure that water quality monitoring is fully integrated into WMA water resources monitoring.